iamdtang/node-testing/article1.md

 }
 ```

-This is just a function that calls the callback function with a static tax details object containing a tax amount of 30. `setTimeout` is used to mimic the asynchronous behavior of this method since in reality it will be making an asynchronous API call to some tax service.
+This is just a function that calls `done` with a static tax details object containing a tax amount of 30. `setTimeout` is used to mimic the asynchronous behavior of this method since in reality it will be making an asynchronous API call to some tax service.
 This happens in a `beforeEach` block which executes before every test.
 After each test, the `afterEach` block is executed which restores the original `tax.calculate`.

-This test is verifying that the callback function passed to `getTax` is executed with the tax amount, not the entire tax details object that gets passed to the callback function for `tax.calculate`. `getTax` simply calls `tax.calculate` with the required data, and invokes its callback with the tax amount.
+This test verifies that the callback function passed to `getTax` is executed with the tax amount, not the entire tax details object that gets passed to the callback function for `tax.calculate`.
 As you can see, our test for `getTax` is passing even though we haven't implemented `tax.calculate` yet.
 We've merely defined the interface of it.
+As long as `tax.calculate` upholds to this interface, both modules should work correctly together.
 Sinon is a very powerful library and offers a lot more than just stubs including spies, mocks, and fake servers which you will find useful as you get more into testing.

 This example also exhibits asynchronous testing.
 Specifying a parameter in the `it` function (called `done` in this example), Mocha will pass in a function and wait for it to execute before ending the test.
 The test will timeout and error if `done` is not invoked within 2000 milliseconds.
+If we had not made this an asynchronous test, the test would have finished before our expectation has run.

 ### Conclusion